ArcheWizard/Password_Manager/docs/architecture-reference.md

 ## Known Technical Debt

-- `apps/app.py` and `apps/gui.py` exceed 1,000 lines; refactoring into feature modules is planned.
+- `apps/app.py` (1,600+ lines) and `apps/gui.py` (2,400+ lines) contain monolithic implementations; refactoring into feature modules is planned.
 - Database migrations are manual; a schema version table plus migrator utility is on the roadmap.
+- Config management uses a simple JSON file; consider a more robust solution for complex enterprise deployments.
 - Tests cover critical utilities but need expansion to cover GUI presenters and error paths.

 ## Future State Snapshot